biopet/filterseatleseq/README.md

-# ToolsPackage
+# FilterSeattleSeq

-This package does combine all biopet tools into a single jar for easy access.
-All tools can still be used as separated jars if required, this is just to make it easier for you as user.
+This tool can filter a seattle seq file.
+A given bed file will only select variants inside this regions.

 # Documentation

-For documentation and manuals visit our [github.io page](https://biopet.github.io/toolspackage).
+For documentation and manuals visit our [github.io page](https://biopet.github.io/tool-template).

 # About

-ToolsPackage is part of BIOPET tool suite that is developed at LUMC by [the SASC team](http://sasc.lumc.nl/).
+FilterSeattleSeq is part of BIOPET tool suite that is developed at LUMC by [the SASC team](http://sasc.lumc.nl/).
 Each tool in the BIOPET tool suite is meant to offer a standalone function that can be used to perform a dedicate data analysis task or added as part of [BIOPET pipelines](http://biopet-docs.readthedocs.io/en/latest/).